Hybrid securities

 Complex and risky products

-A hybrid product is a unique financial product that usually combines the characteristics of several instruments from different asset classes.
-This type of product is generally more complex to understand and to value than simple products and is aimed at a well-informed public aware of the intrinsic risks.
+A hybrid product is a unique financial instrument that typically combines features from multiple asset classes.
+These products are generally more complex to understand and to value than simple instruments, and they are intended for a well-informed public aware of the intrinsic risks.

-Thus, as investor demands become more and more sophisticated, new types of hybrid securities are constantly being introduced to try to meet these needs.
-Prior to the 2008 crisis, some of them combined the characteristics of more than two asset classes and became so complicated that they were sometimes difficult to define and forced investors to take risks that were sometimes inconsequential.
+While most of the time hybrid securities combine debt and equity characteristics, it is not always the case.
+Some products may also cover equity and credit classes, foreign exchange and interest rate classes, or any other combination.
+As investor demands become increasingly sophisticated, new types of hybrid securities are constantly being introduced to try to meet these needs.
+Before the 2008 crisis, some hybrid products combined features from more than two asset classes and became so complex that they led investors to take on risks that were poorly understood or underestimated.